-The Board is currently composed of one executive director (Chief Executive Officer) and five (5) independent non-executive directors, of whom one is the Chairman.
+The Board is currently composed of one (1) executive director (Chief Executive Officer) and six (6) non-executive directors, five of whom are independent.
+The Chairman is the non-executive, non-independent director, due to his involvement in the Company.
 In determining the independence or otherwise of its directors, the Board has considered, amongst others, the Principles relating to independence contained in the Code, the Company's own practice as well as general good practice.

-In accordance with code Provision 3.2 of the Code, the Board has taken the view that the business relationship existing between the Company and one of its directors, Dr Robert Tufigno is not significant and thus does not undermine the said director's ability to consider appropriately the issues which are brought before the Board.
+In accordance with Code Provision 3.2 of the Code, the Board has taken the view that the business relationship existing between the Company and one of its directors, Dr Robert Tufigno is not significant and thus does not undermine the said director's ability to consider appropriately the issues which are brought before the Board.
 Apart from possessing valuable experience, the Board feels that the director in question is able to exercise independent judgment and is free from any relationship which can hinder his objectivity.